SRvSaha/CoWinVaccineSlotFinder/README.md

 "VaccineFeeType": "<REPLACE_ME>", // USE Either Free or Paid type of Vaccine in the <REPLACE_ME> section, by default Free is selected
 "IsSearchToBeDoneByDistrict": "<REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done by DistrictId, by default false is selected
 "IsSearchToBeDoneByPINCode": "<REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done using PIN Code, by default true is selected.
-"DateToSearch": "<REPLACE_ME>",  // Use date in DD-MM-YYYY Format in the <REPLACE_ME> section, Blank implies current date, by default "" is selected to search for Current Date
+"DateToSearch": "<REPLACE_ME>",  // Use date in DD-MM-YYYY Format in the <REPLACE_ME> section, Blank implies date of next day (i.e, tomorrow), by default "" is selected to search for Next Day
-"IsToBeUsed": "<REPLACE_ME>", // Use true or false "BearerToken": "<REPLACE_ME>" // You'll get the token from Step 4, Use it in the <REPLACE_ME> section "Districts":
+"IsToBeUsed": "<REPLACE_ME>", // Use true or false "Districts":
  {
     // "DistrictName": DistrictCode
     "<REPLACE_ME_KEY>" : "<REPLACE_ME_VALUE>"
- } // You'll get the District Name and District Codes from the following APIs, as of now things are done for Mumbai and nearby districts.
+ } // You'll get the District Name and District Codes CoWIN's websit, as of now things are done for Mumbai and nearby districts.
 Example, Replace <REPLACE_ME_KEY> WITH "Mumbai" and <REPLACE_ME_VALUE> WITH 395.
 Keep adding more, if you need for more districts.
  "Proxy":
  {
     "IsToBeUsed": "<REPLACE_ME>", // Use true or false, true if you are behind Proxy Server, False if you not, in the <REPLACE_ME> section, by default false would be selected